UJWALGUPTA/vegasVault/logic.md

 # Pyth Entropy Randomness Logic Documentation

 ## Overview
-This document explains the complete Pyth Entropy randomness implementation in the APT Casino project.
+This document explains the complete Pyth Entropy randomness implementation in the VegasVault project.
 The system uses Pyth Network's entropy service to generate verifiable random numbers for casino games.

 ## Architecture